The following is a sponsored post, brought to you by Altium and Mil-Max.

 I’m a notorious task-starter, and not a great task-finisher.
 My garage is littered with old projects that are collecting more dust than accolades.
-I can lean on the old, dependable excuses but really that’s lame.
+I can lean on the old, dependable excuses 1 but really that’s lame.
 If every moment is the new normal, then there aren’t any excuses.
 Our hobbies define us, and I love my hobbies.
 So it’s time to get serious about some side projects.

 Well, I’ve officially joined the DIY electronics community.
 Last week, I attended my first Maker Faire.
 It was my city’s first ever, and I was determined to take one of my projects as a booth participant.
 Nothing like a deadline to get my hind quarters into gear and (kind of) finish a project!